Migrating data from Yandex Object Storage to Yandex Managed Service for MySQL®

 Result table schema: Select

-Manualand specify field names and data types:-
+Manualand specify the following field names and data types:-

 id:INT64, Key property -